 - Deindexed: this means that your website or website has been removed from the search engine index and therefore does not appear in the search results.

-- Do-follow: these are links from one site to another, which gives SEO credit.
+- Do-follow: these are links from one site to another that give SEO credit.
 In simple words, it provides a backtracking link to other websites.

 - Domain Authority (DA): This is a search engine ranking score of a third-party tool that describes how well you rank a website.

-- External links: these links point to a domain other than the region in which they exist.
+- External links point to a domain other than the region in which they exist.

 - Function fragments: also known as enriched fragments, it is an organic search box that appears at the top of the search results after the search.

-- Google Search Console: This is a free program provided by Google, which uses the owners of the site to verify how their website works in the search.
+- Google Search Console: This is a free program provided by Google that uses the site’s owners to verify how their website works in the search.

-- Header: This is the text that is placed in the HTML header tags that are H1, H2, H3, H4, H5, and H6 tags.
+- Header: This is the text placed in the HTML header tags that are H1, H2, H3, H4, H5, and H6.